meganz/MEGAchat/src/asyncTestReadme.md

 tests in the group.
 The framework does not take control over the main() function, so it is defined by the user.
 The user is free to insert any initialization/cleanup code before/after each test group.
 For example, global initialization code can simply be put at the beginning of the main() function, before the definition of the first test group.
-However, code before/after single tests inside a group is not run in sequence with the tests.
+However, code inside a group is not run in sequence with the tests.

 A test group is defined by the `testGroup()` macro, with the name of the test group as argument.
 Mind the bracket and semicolon after the closing brace.
 The body of the test group is executed in sequence after